mrzResearchArena/BLAST/README.md

 1. A question can arise why I used 38 in the loop?
 The answer is, I got the 39 segments in the `nr` directory (or folder).
 2. Please make sure that how many segments you have, then update the value of `n`.
 We can find it from `nr.pal` in `nr` directory (or folder).
 3. Plese run the script from the `nr` directory (or folder), otherwise it won't work.

-&nbsp;

-**Note:** We will find the update decompress procedure from given [URL](https://github.com/mrzResearchArena/BLAST/blob/master/decompress-NR.sh).
+4. We will find the update decompress procedure from given [URL](https://github.com/mrzResearchArena/BLAST/blob/master/decompress-NR.sh).

 &nbsp;
 &nbsp;